Make your mark on the world at the University of Sydney.

 Our academics are international leaders in their fields, pushing boundaries and improving lives through initiatives addressing everything from developing cleaner fuels to fighting chronic disease.

-We pride ourselves on our innovative edge and impressive research and education facilities such as the University’s new Business School and the Charles Perkins Centre, an interdisciplinary hub that brings together academics and practitioners to find real-world solutions to obesity, diabetes and cardiovascular disease.
+We pride ourselves on our innovative edge and impressive research and education facilities such as the University’s Business School and the Charles Perkins Centre, an interdisciplinary hub that brings together academics and practitioners to find real-world solutions to obesity, diabetes and cardiovascular disease.

 We are ranked in the top 50 engineering and technology universities in the world and are consistently ranked in the top 25 universities in the world for humanities and social sciences by the respected Times Higher Education.
 The University’s Sydney Medical School is also one of the highest ranked medical schools in the Asia Pacific region and our Business School’s Master of Management program is ranked number one in Australia by the Financial Times.